 CBD may also play a key role as part of the final push for the end of cannabis prohibition.
-CBD, which can be derived from hemp or cannabis plants, has quickly become a new kid on the health and wellness block, gaining the attention of consumers, investors, and health care practitioners alike.
+CBD, which can be derived from hemp or cannabis plants, has quickly become a new kid on the block, gaining the attention of consumers, investors, and health care practitioners alike.

-Regulators may be able to ignore the health benefits of cannabis and CBD.
+Regulators may be able to ignore cannabis and CBD much longer.
 They may also attempt to ignore the financial – and, perhaps most importantly, taxable – boom that these industries could offer federal, local, and state governments, not to mention business owners.
 But with enough consumer awareness and business-driven support for legalization, cannabis and CBD may soon be as accessible for consumers as their boozy cousin in vice.